-For flood insurance, single-family mortgage borrowers generally rely on the National Flood Insurance Program ("NFIP").
-If at any time the U.S. Congress fails to re-authorize funding for the NFIP, FEMA may not have sufficient funds to pay claims for flood damage, and borrowers will be unable to renew flood insurance coverage or to obtain new policies through the NFIP.
-In addition, NFIP insurance, to the extent still in effect, does not cover temporary living expenses, and the maximum limit of coverage available under NFIP for a single-family residential property is \$250,000, which may not be sufficient to cover all losses.
+For flood insurance, single-family mortgage borrowers who carry flood insurance generally rely on the National Flood Insurance Program ("NFIP"), which was recently extended through February 2, 2024.
+If at any time the U.S. Congress fails to re-authorize funding for the NFIP, the Federal Emergency Management Agency ("FEMA") may not have sufficient funds to pay claims for flood damage, and borrowers would be unable to renew flood insurance coverage or to obtain new policies through the NFIP.
+In addition, NFIP insurance, to the extent still in effect, does not cover temporary living expenses, and the maximum limit of coverage available under the NFIP for a single-family residential property is \$250,000, which may not be sufficient to cover all losses.

-In October 2021, FEMA launched "Risk Rating 2.0," an actuarial and risk-based approach to pricing flood insurance premiums for properties based on flood risk, irrespective of whether they are located in a FEMA-designated "Special Flood Hazard Area."
+In October 2021, FEMA launched "Risk Rating 2.0," an actuarial and risk-based approach to pricing flood insurance premiums for properties based on flood risk, irrespective of whether they are located in a FEMA-designated Special Flood Hazard Area ("SFHA").
 Since October 1, 2021, all new flood insurance policies through FEMA's NFIP have been subject to Risk Rating 2.0 premiums, and all remaining policies that renew after April 1, 2022 are subject to the premiums.
 Fannie Mae expects that most households with insurance through the NFIP will experience either a decrease or a slight increase in premiums.
 However, a relatively small number of households may experience significant increases in premiums.
 Annual increases in flood insurance premiums are limited by statute to 18%.
-Accordingly, some households will experience multiple years of increases.
-The increasing applicability of Risk Rating 2.0 and any related increases in premiums may impact insurance affordability and uptake and the maintenance of ongoing coverage, as well as property values for affected properties, including properties securing the Reference Obligations.
+As a result, some households may experience multiple years of increases to get to the premium calculated under Risk Rating 2.0.
+The Risk Rating 2.0 and any other sources of premium increases may impact insurance affordability and uptake and the maintenance of ongoing coverage.
+Furthermore, these factors may impact property values for affected properties, including properties securing the Reference Obligations.

-The risk of significant flooding in places outside of a "Special Flood Hazard Area" (i.e., areas where Fannie Mae does not require flood insurance) is expected to increase in the coming years as a result of climate change.
-For example, in September 2022, Hurricane Ian caused significant wind and water damage to extensive areas of Florida, including areas outside of a Special Floor Hazard Area.
-Increases in the intensity or frequency of floods or other weather-related disasters as a result of climate change will expand the foregoing risks.
-To the extent borrowers suffer property damage as a result of a hazard for which Fannie Mae does not generally require insurance, such as earthquake damage or flood damage on a property located outside a Special Flood Hazard Area, submit claims under insurance policies that are not paid, or if flood insurance protection is insufficient to cover all losses, borrowers may be unable or unwilling to make timely payments on their mortgage loans.
+The risk of significant flooding in places outside of an SFHA (areas where Fannie Mae does not require flood insurance) is expected to increase in the coming years as a result of climate change.
+For example, in September 2022, Hurricane Ian caused significant flooding to extensive areas of Florida, including areas outside of SFHAs.
+Increases in the intensity or frequency of floods or other weather-related disasters due to climate change will expand the foregoing risks.
+To the extent borrowers suffer property damage as a result of a hazard for which Fannie Mae does not generally require insurance, (e.g., earthquake damage or flood damage on a mortgaged property located outside an SFHA), and submit insurance claims that are not paid, or are insufficient to cover all losses, borrowers may be unable or unwilling to make timely payments on their mortgage loans.

-In addition, insurers in some areas have become less willing to continue writing coverage or have charged significantly increased insurance premiums.
-As coverage becomes less available or prohibitively expensive, home prices may decline and fewer loans in the area may be eligible for acquisition by Fannie Mae.
-Ultimately, the desirability of areas that frequently experience hurricanes, wildfires or other natural disasters may diminish over time, which can depress home prices or adversely affect the region's economy.
+In addition, insurers in some areas have become less willing to continue writing coverage or have charged significantly increased insurance premiums to address the rising risks.
+As coverage becomes less available or prohibitively expensive, home prices may decline and fewer loans in an area may be eligible for acquisition by Fannie Mae.
+Ultimately, the desirability of homes in areas that frequently experience hurricanes, wildfires or other natural disasters may diminish over time, which can depress home prices or adversely affect the region's economy.

-No prediction can be made regarding the future incidence or severity of insured, under-insured or uninsured hazards, which may increase over time and could have a greater than expected impact on mortgaged properties securing the Reference Obligations and could lead to lead to increased Credit Events and Credit Event Net Losses.
+No prediction can be made regarding the future incidence or severity of insured, under-insured or uninsured hazards, which may increase over time and could have a greater than expected impact on mortgaged properties securing the Reference Obligations and could lead to increased Credit Events and Credit Event Net Losses.